Dilapidation Report Guide Australia

 Not enough photos

 A dilapidation report with insufficient photography is almost worthless.
-If a crack appears after construction work and you didn't photograph that wall, the report can't help.
+If a crack appears after construction work and you did not photograph that wall, the report cannot help resolve the dispute.
 Photograph every surface, even if it appears undamaged.
 The purpose is to show what existed — including the absence of damage.

 Poor photo quality

 Dark, blurry, or poorly framed photos reduce the report's evidential value.
-Use good lighting (bring a torch), hold steady, and frame photos so the location is clear.
-Close-up photos of cracks should include a reference for scale.
+Use good lighting (bring a torch), hold the camera steady, and frame photos so the location is clear.
+Close-up photos of cracks should include a scale reference.

 Vague descriptions